 Carcinogenic: Capable of causing cancer.
 The International Agency for Research on Cancer is the internationally accepted body for the classification of carcinogenic substances.
-See http://www.iarc.fr

-CAS Number: Chemical Abstract Service number.
+CAS number: Chemical Abstract Service number.
 Unique CAS numbers are assigned to chemical compounds as a means of identification.

-CI Number: Colour Index Number, as assigned by the Society of Dyers and Colourists and the American Association of Textile Chemists and Colourists.
+CI number: Colour Index Number, as assigned by the Society of Dyers and Colourists and the American Association of Textile Chemists and Colourists.